SimonFJ20/courses/compiler/chapter_2.md

 }
 ```

-When we've checked, we haven't hit EOF yet, we get the current position.
+When we've checked, that we haven't hit EOF yet, we get the current position.
 In `.next()` we should return after each valid token.
 This means, when we hit the end, we could not make any token, therefore we report an error.
 After reporting, we step over the character, essentially ignoring it, and call `.next()` recursively to start again.
 We don't need to stop the compilation, just because we hit an invalid character.

 The scaffolding is now complete.